-Allotment gardening has become very popular in recent times, as more people look to grow their own food, free of pesticides, as well as enjoy a fun hobby for the whole family with guaranteed fresh air and exercise.
-Given the increased demand, there are often waiting lists for allotments, but it really depends on where you live as some areas do have plenty of vacant spots.
+Allotment gardening has become very popular recently, as more people look to grow their own food, free of pesticides.
+And at the same time, enjoy a fun hobby for the whole family with guaranteed fresh air and exercise.
+Given the increased demand, there are often waiting lists for allotments.
+But it depends on where you live as some areas have plenty of vacant spots.

 Let’s say the happy day has arrived that you are informed that you have been granted an allotment plot.
-It’s likely your plot will be wild and overgrown, but fear not, this is a good sign that your soil is fertile!
-Before you get stuck into the fun part of the planting and watching your crops grow, you’ll likely need to tidy up the plot first, removing old growth, fertilising well and setting up your on-site storage and equipment needs (gardening tools like forks, spades, wheelbarrow and so on, and a small shed to safely store everything).
+Your plot will likely be wild and overgrown, but fear not; this is a good sign that your soil is fertile!
+Before you get stuck into the fun part of planting and watching your crops grow, you’ll need to tidy up the plot first.
+This involves removing old growth, fertilising well and setting up your on-site storage and equipment needs.
+(You’ll need gardening tools like forks, spades, a wheelbarrow, and a small shed to store everything safely).

-Before you do any digging, review your existing plot and draw up a plan on paper.
-You’ll need to think about the following considerations:
+Before you dig, review your existing plot and draw up a plan on paper.
+You’ll need to think about the following considerations to layout an allotment:

-- What type of soil you have, as this will determine which plants grow well.
+- What type of soil do you have?
+This will determine which plants will grow well.
 Other plot holders can probably help you with this, but if not, you can purchase soil testing kits at a garden centre.

-- What kind of plants are there already (if there are any that are established, you may wish to keep, but don’t keep for the sake of it, only crops you’ll actually want to eat).
+- What kind of plants are there already?
+If there are any established, you may wish to keep some crops that you’ll want to eat.

-- What kind of initial work you need to be carried out (such as land clearing or tidying up, earthmoving, garden waste removal or perhaps soil/sand delivery).
+- What kind of initial work do you need to be carried out?
+This can include land clearing or tidying up, general lawn care, earthmoving, garden waste removal, or perhaps soil or sand delivery.

-- Whether there are any useful existing structures (raised beds, trellises, compost area, pathways, shed, greenhouses, cold frames) and what you will want to add.
+- Are there any useful existing structures such as raised beds, trellises, compost areas, pathways, sheds, greenhouses, or cold frames?
+Think of what you will want to add.

 - The elements – how the sun travels over the plot, how the wind exposure is, and if there are any shaded areas.